-French embassy advises citizens to leave Pakistan | DW | 15.04.2021
+French Embassy advises citizens to leave Pakistan | DW | 15.04.2021

-The office said all French nationals and companies should temporarily leave the country.
+The embassy said all French nationals and companies should temporarily leave the country.
 The move follows violent anti-France protests earlier this week.

 "Due to the serious threats to French interests in Pakistan, French nationals and French companies are advised to temporarily leave the country," the embassy said in an email to French citizens.